Merzasphor/MWSE/Docs & Stuff/readme-alpha.txt

 !!!Make backups of any already existing files!!!

+If you're not using MGE XE:
 Copy MWSE Launcher.exe and MWSE.dll to your Morrowind directory.
-If you're using MGE XE, run MGEXEgui.exe and check "Disable internal MWSE" on the "In-Game" tab.
 Run MWSE Launcher.exe and click "Launch Morrowind"

+If you're using MGE XE 0.10.0 beta 9 or later:
+Copy MWSE.dll to your Morrowind directory.
+Start Morrowind normally.

+If you're using an earlier version of MGE XE:
+Copy MWSE.dll to your Morrowind directory.
+Run MGEXEgui.exe and check "Disable internal MWSE" on the "In-Game" tab.
+Start Morrowind normally.
+Note that MGE XE specific functions will no longer be available.

 The included plugin runs scripts that do the following:
 Displays a message whenever the base value of one of the player's skills changes or whenever the